Download This Sample

-- Tension between slave and free states fired up in 1854 during the Kansas-Nebraska Act.
+- Tension between slave and free states flared up in 1854 during the Kansas-Nebraska Act.
 In 1855, pro-slavery Missourians moved to Kansas to fraudulently vote in favor of slavery.
-The violent encounter between the anti- and pro-slavery advocates led to “Bleeding Kansas.”
+The violent encounter between the anti- and pro-slavery advocates led to and event known as “Bleeding Kansas.”

 - Following the land expansion, the American Civil War broke out in 1861.

 - The era of the wild west started after the Civil War.
 It lasted for 30 years, from 1865 until 1895.
 Untamed territories in the west were run by outlaws that were known for their disorderly and unruly behavior.
 There was little governance as people moved to the west and so it was the local sheriff’s duty to keep peace and security.
 During this time, the infamous Jesse James and Wild Bill Hickok became known as gunslingers.

 Westward Expansion Worksheets

 This is a fantastic bundle which includes everything you need to know about Westward Expansion across 22 in-depth pages.
 These are ready-to-use Westward Expansion worksheets that are perfect for teaching students about the Westward Expansion started when U.S. President Thomas Jefferson spearheaded the Louisiana Purchase between the French government and the newly established United States for $15 million.
 By 1840, 7 million Americans had moved and acquired land in the west.
 The expansion ended in 1912 when Arizona was admitted to the Union.

 Complete List Of Included Worksheets

 - The Original Thirteen Colonies